joenelsong/WebSocket-Stress-Test/README.md

 # WebSocket-Stress-Test
-WebSocket client and server that initiates a high volume of Whesocket Connections for testing purposes
+WebSocket client Software that initiates a high volume of Whesocket Connections for testing purposes.

+## Installation and Running
+Download source files and to your desktop and open the tester.html file in a browser that supports web sockets.